 Brands on Fire: Citi’s Head of Enterprise Marketing and Brand Engagement Talks Paralympics Sponsorship

 “What we started seeing in the data is that the Para communications were performing slightly better.
-And when we started to unpack that, it was because of the narrative of their journeys.
+And when we unpacked that, it was because of the narrative of their journeys.
 For us, the results were higher in terms of reputation, goodwill, doing good in communities.
 Part of our mission and value proposition is enabling growth and progress in the communities we serve, and this was a natural extension of that.”

 —Tina Davis, Head of Enterprise Marketing and Brand Engagement at Citi